michaelshiyu/michaelshiyu.github.io/_posts/2020-01-01-recent_papers_in_ml.md

 **one-sentence summary:** Based on contrastive learning, the authors proposed a simple self-supervised representation learning framework and demonstrated an instantiation with an off-the-shelf ResNet-50 backbone that achieved state-of-the-art performance on ImageNet (76.5% top-1 self-supervised, 85.8% top-5 fine-tuned with 1% of the labels).

-**details on main method:** Fig. 2 and Alg.
+**more details:** Fig. 2 and Alg.
 1 together gives a clear description.
 The particular contrastive loss used (NT-Xent) is in Eq.
 1. Two augmented versions of the same image form a positive pair in the contrastive loss, whereas the negative pairs are simply pairs of augmented versions of distinct images.
 The contrastive loss is computed after a trainable projection head (discarded after training) that projects the representation into a lower-dimensional space.

 **additional comments:**
 - The network backbone is a ResNet-50.